blue-byte-dev/bluebyte-audio-tools/README.md

 As of the current development stage, all tools share a common backend engine (`bb_audio.py`) that centralizes audio loading, validation, normalization logic, file handling, and safety checks.
 This ensures consistency, easier maintenance, and future readiness for CLI and GUI interfaces.

+## ✅ Code Quality & Testing

+All core backend logic is fully unit-tested using **pytest**.

+- Deterministic functions are covered with pure unit tests
+- File-system behavior is tested using temporary directories
+- Audio I/O is tested via mocking (no real decoding required)
+- Safety logic (dry-run, overwrite protection, skip rules) is explicitly verified

+An end-to-end **integration sanity check** has also been performed using real audio files to confirm correct behavior of the full processing pipeline.

+This ensures the project is safe to refactor, extend, and maintain over time.

 ---

 # 📂 Tools Included